 Although some of the most European cities in North America are well-known, like Boston or New Orleans, other places in America that look like Europe are smaller and not as prominent.

 While this post explores the unique heritage aspects of towns across North America, we acknowledge the forced removal of Indigenous peoples across their lands and the role colonialism played in rewriting Indigenous culture.

-St. Augustine, Florida
+1. St. Augustine, Florida